-Regularising illegal work
+Regularising unlawful work

-Regularisation applications (applied to work carried out after 11 November 1985) can be a lengthy process, especially if extensive work is required to bring a building back up to standard.
+Regularisation applications (for work carried out on or after 11 November 1985) can be a lengthy process, especially if extensive work is required to bring a building back up to standard.

 You will need to provide: